MicroLEDs

 Spatial variation in the emission spectrum

-A GaN/InGaN core-shell pillar is a typical example of a three-dimensional emitter.
-Observing the cathodoluminescence (CL) from such a pillar allows for the extraction of spectral information as a function of position.
-Spectral information can be spatially mapped in bands of interest that are easy to display, e.g., the GaN, InGaN, and point defect bands.
+A GaN/InGaN core-shell pillar is a typical 3D emitter.
+Observing the cathodoluminescence (CL) from such a pillar allows for extracting spectral information as a function of position.
+Spectral information can be spatially mapped in bands of interest that are readily displayed, e.g., the GaN, InGaN, and point defect bands.
 Further, in this analysis example, compositional spatial mapping of the InGaN quantum well active layer reveals the In-fraction lies between 19 – 26% and concentrated at the vertices.
-The native non-linear least squares (NLLS) spectra fitting tool in Gatan Microscopy Suite® software is useful to estimate the compositional mapping and to determine the InGaN bandgap as a function of position.
-The NLLS fitting determined bandgap allows for the estimation of In concentration, x, and material composition is determined by observing the theoretical bandgap of InxGa1-xN as a function of x.
+The native non-linear least squares (NLLS) spectra fitting tool in DigitalMicrograph® software helps estimate the compositional mapping and determine the InGaN band gap as a function of position.
+The NLLS fitting determined the band gap, which allows for the estimation of In concentration, x, and material composition, which is determined by observing the theoretical band gap of InxGa1-xN as a function of x.
 Thus far, we have information on spectral CL emissions, but without information concerning the angles of emissions, such shaped specimens can emit anisotropically.
 To observe such anisotropy, the angle-resolved CL mode of operation can be used.

 Angle-resolved cathodoluminescence

-When light is emitted from a specimen at the focal point of the parabolic mirror, it reflects down the axis of the mirror.
+When light is emitted from a specimen at the focal point of the parabolic mirror, it reflects down the mirror's axis.
 Mathematically, the paraboloidal shape is 1-to-1.
-Therefore, the position of the light’s reflection on the collimating mirror is unique to the angles of emission from the sample.
-Hence, acquisition of the angular emission information is done by simply imaging the backplane of the paraboloidal collection mirror.
-With a known mirror shape, you can transform the data into a polar representation for easier interpretation.
+Therefore, the position of the light's reflection on the collimating mirror is unique to the emission angles from the sample.
+Hence, the angular emission information is acquired by simply imaging the backplane of the paraboloidal collection mirror.
+With a known mirror shape, you can transform the data into a polar representation for a more straightforward interpretation.

 Emission selectivity and shape effects

-In the case of the single out-of-array microLED pillar, the ARCL revealed an emission selectivity of about 2.4x stronger at ~70˚ as compared to the normal direction when integrating over the entire pillar.
+In the case of the single out-of-array microLED pillar, the ARCL revealed an emission selectivity of about 2.4x stronger at ~70˚ compared to the normal direction when integratingthe entire pillar.
 As one might expect, the direction of emission depends on the position of excitation.
-In fact, the emission is most intense in the direction opposite from the side of the pillar being excited and includes an interference pattern.
-The intensity directionality is likely due to the effect of total internal reflection from the index contrast at the pillar surface with vacuum, while the interference pattern is due to reflections from the sample surface.
+The emission is most intense in the direction opposite from the side of the pillar, which is excited and includes an interference pattern.
+The intensity directionality is likely due to the effect of total internal reflection from the index contrast at the pillar surface with vacuum.
+At the same time, the interference pattern is due to reflections from the sample surface.

 microLED hexagonal pillar array

 MicroLEDs are most frequently arranged in an array configuration.
-In this case, the array configuration is hexagonal with (edge-to-edge) pillar width ~800 nm and a (nearest neighbor) period of ~2 μm.
+In this case, the array configuration is hexagonal with (edge-to-edge) pillar width of ~800 nm and a (nearest neighbor) period of ~2 μm.
 Such an array using GaN opens the possibility of photonic influences on optical behavior.
-Therefore, it is important to observe them in such an array to determine the impact on light emission.
+Therefore, observing them in such an array is essential to determine the impact on light emission.

 Effective compositional variation and defects